 From sea level to Cerro Tacarcuna at 1,875 m (6,150 ft) above sea level, the area boasts an exceptional variety of coastal, lowland, and mountain ecosystems and habitats.

-The property is also culturally and ethnically diverse, as evidenced by major archaeological findings, as well as Afro-descendants and indigenous peoples of the Embera, Wounaan, Kuna, and others living within the property to this day.
-Darién National Park was groundbreaking by explicitly including a cultural dimension in the management and conservation of a protected area.
+The property is also culturally and ethnically diverse, as evidenced by significant archaeological findings, as well as Afro-descendants and indigenous peoples of the Embera, Wounaan, Kuna, and others living within the property to this day.
+Darién National Park was groundbreaking by explicitly including a cultural dimension in managing and conserving a protected area.

 The large size and remoteness across a broad spectrum of habitats favor the continuation of evolutionary processes in an area of both cultural significance and exceptional diversity of flora and fauna with a high degree of endemism in numerous taxonomic groups.